adkowalkowski/react-api-studio-ghiblist/README.md

 - Contain 5 components
 - Responsive, mobile first design

-#### PostMVP EXAMPLE
+#### Future Directions

 - Allow users to search for a specific movie
+- Implement a 'to-watch- list and a 'watched-list'
-- Add some sort of backend so users' to-watch lists are saved even if the appliation is refreshed
+- Add backend so users' lists are saved even if the appliation is refreshed
 - Add a review/notes section so users can add their insights on the movie after watching it
 - Footer
+- Update fonts and design
 - Javascript animations

 ## Components
-##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.

 | Component | Description |
 | --- | :---: |